yann-eugone/rtd-tutorial/docs/frameworks/symfony/ui.rst

 Configuration
 -------------

-The UI is disabled by default, you must enable it explicitely:
+The UI is disabled by default, you must enable it explicitly:

 .. code:: yaml